Psychedelic music: Post-psychedelic era: Progressive rock and hard rock

-Stoner rock, also known as stoner metal or stoner doom, is a rock music fusion genre that combines elements of heavy metal and/or doom metal with psychedelic rock and acid rock.
+Stoner rock, also known as stoner metal or stoner doom, is a rock music fusion genre that combines elements of heavy metal or doom metal (or both) with psychedelic rock and acid rock.
 The name references cannabis consumption.
 The term desert rock is often used interchangeably with the term "stoner rock" to describe this genre; however, not all stoner rock bands would fall under the descriptor of "desert rock".
 Stoner rock is typically slow-to-mid tempo and features a heavily distorted, groove-laden bass-heavy sound, melodic vocals, and "retro" production.
 The genre emerged during the early 1990s and was pioneered foremost by Monster Magnet and the California bands Fu Manchu, Kyuss and Sleep.

 Post-punk, indie rock and alternative rock

 Neo-psychedelia (or "acid punk") is a diverse style of music that originated in the 1970s as an outgrowth of the British post-punk scene.
 Its practitioners drew from the unusual sounds of 1960s psychedelic music, either updating or copying the approaches from that era.
 Neo-psychedelia may include forays into psychedelic pop, jangly guitar rock, heavily distorted free-form jams, or recording experiments.
 Some of the scene's bands, including the Soft Boys, the Teardrop Explodes, and Echo & the Bunnymen, became major figures of neo-psychedelia.

 The early 1980s Paisley Underground movement followed neo-psychedelia.
 Originating in Los Angeles, the movement saw a number of young bands who were influenced by the psychedelia of the late 1960s and all took different elements of it.
 The term "Paisley Underground" was later expanded to include others from outside the city.